UlrikeJooss/textRazor/README.md

 The `textRazor` R package is a lightweight tool for basic text analysis.
-It provides simple functions to count words, calculate word frequency, count spaces, and count special characters in a given text.
+It provides simple functions to count words, calculate word frequency, count spaces, and count characters and only special characters in a given text.

 ## Features
 - count_words(): Count the number of words in a text.